appsecnz/appsecnz.github.io/conference/training.md

 ## AppSec New Zealand Conference 2021

+The **[Call for Training](https://papercall.io/appsecnz2021-training)** is now open, and closes at 12:30 on 4 December.
+The training schedule will be announced by 11 December, and registration will open on 21 December.

 ### Team Discounts

 If your team is planning to register for five (5) or more seats, across any combination of training classes, please contact [mailto:john.dileo@appsec.org.nz John] to receive a unique discount code.